codesydney/migram-frontend/README.md

 Timelines:
-* 31st Jan - ETA delivery to IMS
+* 31st Jan - Delivery of UAT version to IMS
-* 31st Jan - UAT Test Cases Success Criteria Feedback Form
+* 20th Feb - UAT Success Criteria Definition
-* 3rd Feb - UAT Handover Meeting
+* 24th Feb - UAT Handover meeting
-* 24th Feb - UAT Conclusion
+* 17th Mar - UAT Conclusion

+UAT Success Criteria per User Persona:
+* Customer
+- Customer is able to sign up as a customer
+- Customer is able to sign in and sign out

+* Service Provider
+- Service provider is able to sign up as a customer
+- Service provider is able to sign in and sign out

+* IMS Staff
+- IMS staff is able to sign up as a customer
+- IMS staff is able to sign in and sign out

 ## 12. Pre-production deployment
 * Identify roles/responsibilities of IMS as well Code.Sydney support team in terms operations